 01 Nov Gift Certificates: Big Business for Small Business

 It’s that time of year again!
 It is the time for gifts.
 From calcetines personalizados to gift certificates.
 With the holiday season almost upon us many small businesses will no doubt use gift certificates to drive holiday revenue.

-Gift certificates are a fantastic alternative for unsure shoppers and present a great opportunity for small businesses, but failing to do it legally can be costly to the small business which will have to start requesting a W-2 form.
+Gift certificates, combined with UK outdoor advertising, are a fantastic alternative for unsure shoppers and present a great opportunity for small businesses, but failing to do it legally can be costly to the small business which will have to start requesting a W-2 form.

 The issuance and use of gift certificates is regulated by both federal and state laws.
 This article focuses on the law in the State of Michigan because it is more restrictive than the federal law.